psi4/psi4/doc/sphinxman/source/tutorial.rst

    >>> psi4 input-name output-name

-If you give an input name but no output name, then the output name will be the same as the input name (replacing any ".in" or ".dat" suffix by a ".out" suffix).
+If you give an input name but no output name, then the output name will be the same as the input name (replacing any ".in" or ".dat" extension by ".out").

 Sample Input Files
 ==================